Hypnotherapy

 What is Hypnotherapy?

-Psychological therapy and counselling (sometimes referred to as the ‘talking therapy’) is the treatment of emotional and psychological disorders, unwanted habits and undesirable feelings, using psychological techniques alone.
-The aim of all such therapy is to assist people in finding meaningful alternatives to their present unsatisfactory ways of thinking, feeling or behaving.
-Therapy also tends to help clients become more accepting both of themselves and others and can be most useful in promoting personal development and unlocking inner potential.
+Psychological therapy and counselling (sometimes referred to as ‘talking therapy’) is the treatment of emotional and psychological disorders, unwanted habits and undesirable feelings using psychological techniques alone.
+All such therapy aims to assist people in finding meaningful alternatives to their present unsatisfactory ways of thinking, feeling or behaving.
+Therapy also tends to help clients become more accepting of themselves and others and can be most helpful in promoting personal development and unlocking inner potential.

-There are many forms of psychological therapy but Hypnotherapy is distinctive in that it attempts to address the client’s subconscious mind.
-In practise, the Hypnotherapist often requires the client to be in a relaxed state, frequently enlists the power of the client’s own imagination and may utilise a wide range of techniques from story telling, metaphor or symbolism to the use of direct suggestions for beneficial change.
-Analytical techniques may also be employed in an attempt to uncover problems deemed to lie in a client’s past or therapy may concentrate more on a client’s current life and presenting problems.
-It is generally considered helpful if the client is personally motivated to change (rather than relying solely on the therapist’s efforts) although a belief in the possibility of beneficial change may be a sufficient starting point.
+There are many forms of psychological therapy, but Hypnotherapy is distinctive in that it attempts to address the client’s subconscious mind.
+In practice, the Hypnotherapist often requires the client to be in a relaxed state, frequently enlists the power of the client’s imagination and may utilise a wide range of techniques from storytelling, metaphor or symbolism to the use of direct suggestions for beneficial change.
+Analytical techniques may also be employed to uncover problems deemed to lie in a client’s past, or therapy may concentrate more on a client’s current life and presenting issues.
+It is generally considered helpful if the client is personally motivated to change (rather than relying solely on the therapist’s efforts), although a belief in the possibility of beneficial change may be a sufficient starting point.

-Regardless of the techniques employed, perhaps the most important thing is that a client should expect to feel comfortable and at ease with their therapist.
-This is of particular importance in Hypnotherapy, in which the value of the treatment is greatly enhanced when there is confidence in the practitioner.
-For this reason it is recommended that a single session only is initially booked, leaving the client subsequently free to decide if they wish to proceed with more.
+Regardless of the techniques employed, perhaps the most important thing is that clients should expect to feel comfortable and at ease with their therapist.
+This is particularly important in Hypnotherapy, in which the value of the treatment is greatly enhanced when there is confidence in the practitioner.
+For this reason, it is recommended that a single session only is initially booked, leaving the client subsequently free to decide if they wish to proceed with more.

-Unlike many other psychological therapies, Hypnotherapy is generally considered to be a fairly short-term approach in which beneficial change, if it is to occur, should become apparent within a relatively few sessions.
+Unlike many other psychological therapies, Hypnotherapy is generally considered a fairly short-term approach in which beneficial change, if it is to occur, should become apparent within a few sessions.

 Binaural Beats

-Our Hypnotherapy sessions are usually conducted with noise cancelling headphones through which you will be able to hear Dr Lakhani and a specially produced audio track containing Brainwave Entrainment Music.
-This ‘music’ has been produced to include binaural beats and isochronic tones, so as to encourage certain states of consciousness beneficial to hypnosis.
+Our Hypnotherapy sessions are usually conducted with noise-cancelling headphones, through which you can hear Dr Lakhani and a specially produced audio track containing Brainwave Entrainment Music.
+This ‘music’ has been produced to include binaural beats and isochronic tones to encourage certain states of consciousness beneficial to hypnosis.

 Sound mixer and headphones used for hypnotherapy sessions